 APRIL MOREAU is a director, writer, comedian, University of Michigan alum, beachgoer, bargain hunter, harmonica player, avocado toast enthusiast, compulsive cleaner, native Floridian, occasional singer, frequent user of hand sanitizer, pescatarian, human woman, based in Los Angeles and represented by Mosaic.

 I am a comedic director and writer specializing in female-driven narratives.
-My type-A personality strongly informs my style of storytelling, which is quick, precise, and focused.
+My type-A personality strongly informs my style of storytelling, which is precise and efficient.
 A survivor of 13 years of Catholic school, I love creating work that is irreverent, particularly when discussing the female experience.

 I was born and raised in Cape Coral, Florida and later attended the University of Michigan, where I earned a BFA in Acting.
-I continued my education in Los Angeles, studying TV Writing for half-hour comedy at UCLA Extension and improv and sketch at Groundlings and UCB.
+I continued my education in Los Angeles, studying TV Writing at UCLA Extension and improv and sketch at Groundlings and UCB.

 My directing career began in the sketch comedy world, with my work being featured on the homepage of Funny or Die and Elizabeth Banks’ WhoHaha.
 In 2018, my comedic short, Bitches by the Sea, screened in Paul Feig’s shorts contest at HBO’s Women in Comedy Festival.
 My most recent film, Ride in Progress, is set to premiere in the 2020 festival circuit.